 Some initial CAARUD reports or accounts from "forumers" indicate that users with a proven history of polydrug use have used 3-MMC in their lifetime, whether injected or not.
 The patterns of use by this group are different from those seen among chemsexers, with them not using the substance in a concentrated and intense way, but in low doses and with longer periods of abstinence between doses.
-These signs remain very weak, but this year they are supported by the fact that they have been identified more than ever before during roadside checks (5 identifications, based on the declaration of a single laboratory).
+These signs remain very weak, but are supported by their identification during roadside checks (2 identifications, based on the declaration of a single laboratory against 5 identifications the previous year).
+In 2020, the TREND sites in Paris and Lyon observed consumption of 3MMC in festive contexts by regular cocaine users.
+This development in consumption is explained by the low cost of 3MMC compared to cocaine for similar effects.
+This phenomenon seems to be limited to a small number of users for the moment, but could quickly develop.